-Ever pulled out your big suitcase, thrown in your ‘must take’ items then realised you still have space.
+Ever pulled out your big luggage, thrown in your ‘must take’ items then realised you still have space.
 Oooh, goody, you think as you trawl your drawers for extra clothes you won’t wear.
 Be strong.
 Pack the essentials only by using a packing list – if it’s not on the list, it’s not going in.

-As well as making it easier to find things when you’re away, packing cubes put a natural limit on how many clothes you can take and the compression element really can halve the amount of space your clothes take up.
+As well as making it easier to find things when you’re away, packing cubes put a natural limit on how many clothes you can take, and the compression element really can halve the amount of space your clothes take up.
 Of course, this is more of a space saving tip than a weight saving one.
 The greater the compression, the heavier the packing cube.

 What I pack: Eaglecreek Packing Cubes with Compression

 Packing tip: I travel outbound with the cubes not compressed so my clothes don’t crease too much.
 I compress for the way home giving me extra space for souvenirs.

 Yes, it’s nice to have the brown sandals for your white dress and the black heels for those cute shorts and the…list goes on.
 But you have to curb yourself because shoes take up a lot of bag space.
 These days I take one pair of everyday shoes (boots in winter, sandals in summer), a pair of folding ballerina flats, and running shoes for any outdoor activities.